 When is the program?

-The program takes place during the student’s sixth, seventh, and eighth grade years.
+Reach for Excellence takes place during the student’s sixth, seventh, and eighth grade years.
 It includes both weekend and summer sessions.

 - Sixth grade Saturday sessions (about every other week late August through late April, 16 Saturdays)